 - >PM10: Particle sized 10 microns in diameter and greater;

 - PM10: Particle sized less than 10 microns in diameter; and

 - PM2.5: Particle sized 2.5 microns and smaller.

-PM2.5 and particles less than PM10 are invisible to the naked eye when compared with the size of a single thread of human hair or a grain of sand.
+PM2.5 and PM10 are invisible to the naked eye.
+For context, the below figure illustrates how small these particles are when compared with the size of a single thread of human hair or a grain of sand.

 Source: United States Environmental Protection Agency (2018) Particulate Matter (PM) Basics